 - Go the extra mile to keep customers happy

 - Put yourself in your customer’s shoes

 Let us now discuss how to handle customer complaints effectively by understanding the value it provides to your business.

 Customer journeys have become convoluted.
 Customers have abundant choices to share their feedback and complaints with you across various channels.
 The companies that delivered strong omni-channel customer engagement retained 89% of their customers.

 Adopting an omni channel communication approach to handle customer complaints consistently across channels such as web, social, phone, email, etc. The main goal is to integrate all the outreach and communication channels under one platform to eliminate siloed engagements.

-If you offer prompt support over phone and email and ignore the other channels the support will not be consistent.
+If you offer prompt support over the phone and email and ignore the other channels the support will not be consistent.
 So, you should think of omni channel strategy.
-You need to assure your customers consistent and real time support across all channels.
+You need to assure your customers of consistent and real time support across all channels.

 Here is how to deal with customer complaints via omni channel support strategy:

 - Resolve and reduce the number of complaints as customers can reach out to you across various channels.

 - Proactively engage your customers to help them before any confusion occurs to be a problem.